bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-03-27-newsletter.md

   confirmation-based estimation) is that it could be more resistant to manipulation and positive feedback loops.

-  Discussion was ongoing as of this writing.
+  Discussion was ongoing as of this writing. {% assign timestamp="34:49" %}

 ## Selected Q&A from Bitcoin Stack Exchange